ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/04-ua/assignment.md

 | SORT bad DESC
 ```

-Indeed, it appears we might have a problem with version 136 of the Chrome browser.
+Indeed, it appears we might have a problem with version 136 of the Chrome browser!

+# Correlating with region

 So what's the correlation with the geographic area we previously saw?

 Execute the following query:
 ```esql